[the fonts are all fucked up in this post--god, i hate blogger sometimes]

 1. rick nelson

-my first crush--i first became aware of him when i was maybe four or five, and would thereafter sit each week glued to the television, completely oblivious to ozzie, harriet and brother david, coming alive only when ricky graced the screen.
+my first crush--i first became aware of him when i was maybe four or five, and would thereafter sit each week glued to the television, completely oblivious of ozzie, harriet and brother david, coming alive only when ricky graced the screen.

 tell me--has a more beautiful, more talented boy ever fuckin' lived? (and don't even start with the zac efron, because i'll have to hurt you.)